WWE Cyber Sunday: History

 In 2004, World Wrestling Entertainment (WWE) established a new pay-per-view (PPV) event titled Taboo Tuesday.
 The inaugural event was held on October 19 that year, and as its name implies, it was held on a Tuesday.
-It was the first regularly-scheduled pay-per-view held by the company on a Tuesday since 1991's This Tuesday in Texas, the first regularly-scheduled non-Sunday pay-per-view since the 1994 Survivor Series, and the first non-Sunday pay-per-view of any kind since In Your House 8: Beware of Dog 2 in 1996.
+It was the first regularly scheduled pay-per-view held by the company on a Tuesday since 1991's This Tuesday in Texas, the first regularly scheduled non-Sunday pay-per-view since the 1994 Survivor Series, and the first non-Sunday pay-per-view of any kind since In Your House 8: Beware of Dog 2 in 1996.

 To coincide with the brand extension, in which the promotion divided its roster into brands where wrestlers were exclusively assigned to perform, the inaugural event was held exclusively for the Raw brand.
 Taboo Tuesday returned in 2005, but was pushed back to early November and was also Raw-exclusive.
 In 2006, which was again Raw-exclusive and held in November, the show was moved to a more traditional Sunday night slot—alleviating problems with the taping schedule of SmackDown!, usually held on Tuesdays.
-As a result, the event was renamed to Cyber Sunday.
+As a result, the event was renamed Cyber Sunday.
 Following WrestleMania 23 in April 2007, WWE discontinued brand-exclusive PPVs, thus the 2007 and 2008 events, which were both held in October, featured wrestlers from the Raw, SmackDown, and ECW brands.
-In 2009, the event's pay-per-view slot was replaced by Annihilation then later renamed to Bragging Rights.
+In 2009, the event's pay-per-view slot was replaced by Annihilation then later renamed Bragging Rights.

 Almost a decade after the discontinuation of the PPV, elements of this event were incorporated into NXT's television program for its NXT 2.0 one-year anniversary special but the event is not called Taboo Tuesday.